shkm/dotfiles/README.md

 ## Bootstrapping Fish

 I use `fisher` as my shell plugin manager, which itself is written in fish.
-Since fisher requires a list of bundles in my config, but running fish with my config and without fisher bundles causes it to epxlode, bootstrapping is a little tricky.
+Since fisher requires a list of bundles in my config, but running fish with my config and without fisher bundles causes it to explode, bootstrapping is a little tricky.
 This is what seems to work:

 ```
 fish -c 'curl -sL https://git.io/fisher | source && fisher update'